About the 1863 Dear Jane Quilt

 - Susan Gatewood has redrafted all the squares, kites and triangles for foundation piecing, which can be helpful even for hand piecers.

-- Granny Maud's Girl designed her own triangles and kites -- and shares her drafts for free!
+- Granny Maud's Girl designed her own triangles and kites -- and shares her drafts.
 She posted more here.
-I especially enjoyed this posting: "Dear Jane, no quilt block can scare me now!"
+I especially enjoyed this post: "Dear Jane, no quilt block can scare me now!"

 Close Ups of Jane's Quilt